AI STANDARD

 Cross-Reference: The Observation Pair

 Reading What's Operating sits in a structural pair with Foundation → Watching Your Own Reasoning.
-The two categories are the observation-foundation of their respective disciplines: each is the first-observational work the rest of the discipline presupposes, and each turns a mind toward what it has to see before any of the rest of the discipline's work can begin.
+The two categories are the observation-foundation of their respective disciplines: each is the first-observational work the rest of the discipline presupposes, and each turns you toward what you have to see before any of the rest of the discipline's work can begin.

-The two halves of the pair operate on different substrates.
+The two halves of the pair observe different things.
 Watching Your Own Reasoning is inward.
-The object is the practitioner's own mind: thoughts, biases, stances, bodily signal, the attention itself.
+The object is your own mind: thoughts, biases, stances, bodily signal, the attention itself.
 Reading What's Operating is outward.
 The object is the system under observation, with the same Control-Decay dynamics appearing across scale and temporal horizon.
 The mechanisms are different.
 Inward watching trains a kind of introspective regulation; outward reading trains a kind of structural perception.
-A practitioner skilled at one is not automatically skilled at the other.
+Skill at one does not automatically produce skill at the other.

 What makes them a pair is shared structural position rather than shared mechanism.
 Each is the first-observational category that other categories in the discipline depend on, and each makes its discipline's failure modes catchable for the first time.
-Foundation failures fire inside a single mind; without inward watching, they pass unseen.
-Knowledge failures — Ideology, Paralysis — fire in the mind's relationship to systems it claims to read; without outward reading, the model replaces the territory and the practitioner does not know it.
+Foundation failures fire inside your own thinking; without inward watching, they pass unseen.
+Knowledge failures, Ideology and Paralysis, fire in your relationship to systems you claim to read; without outward reading, the model replaces the territory before you notice.

 The pair does not extend to the Bond.
-Bond's substrate, the cooperative tie between minds, requires multiple simultaneous observations to be in motion at once — trust calibration, signal production, signal reception, drift catching — and the diagnostic work that Bond's Diagnosing Cooperation does is a synthesis of those observations rather than a single foundational watching.
+The Bond works on the cooperative tie between people, which requires multiple simultaneous observations to be in motion at once: trust calibration, signal production, signal reception, drift catching.
+The diagnostic work that Bond's Diagnosing Cooperation does is a synthesis of those observations rather than a single foundational watching.
 The asymmetry is not a gap in the design.
 It follows from what each discipline works on.

 05 // Chapter Note